F5EMEA/oltra/use-cases/two-tier-architectures/gitops/README.md

 ### Step 1.
 Create two NGINX+ Ingress Controllers

-Change the working directory to `gitops`.
+1. Change the working directory to `gitops`.
 ```
 cd ~/oltra/use-cases/two-tier-architectures/gitops
 ```

-Create the namespace (ngnix1, nginx2) for each NGINX+ Ingress Controller that we are planning to deploy
+2. Create the namespace (ngnix1, nginx2) for each NGINX+ Ingress Controller that we are planning to deploy.
 ```
 kubectl create namespace nginx1
 kubectl create namespace nginx2
 ```

-Copy the NGINX plus deployment from the setup folder to
+3. Copy the NGINX plus deployment from the setup folder.
 ```
 mkdir nginx1
 mkdir nginx2